wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 The Django template engine will look up any `urls.py` module for a URL pattern with the attribute `name` set to `about` (`name='about'`), and then reverse match the actual URL.
 This means if we change the URL mappings in `urls.py`, we don't have to go through all our templates and update them.

-One can also reference a URL pattern without a specified name, by referencing it directly as shown below.
+One can also reference a URL pattern without a specified name, by referencing the view directly as shown below.

 {lang="html",linenos=off}
 	<a href="{% url 'rango.views.about' %}">About</a>

-In this example, we must specify the app `rango`, and the view `about`, contained within the `views.py` module.
+In this example, we must ensure that the app `rango` has the view `about`, contained within its `views.py` module.

 In your app's `index.html` template, you will notice that you have a parameterised URL pattern (the `category` URL/view takes the `category.slug` as a parameter).
 To handle this you, can pass the `url` template tag the name of the URL/view and the slug within the template, as follows: